SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 Image scaling is performed ultimately to achieve resolution enhancement without loss of image quality.
 We can implement this using an aspect ratio of an image that has a proportional relationship with image width and height.

-### Removing Noise From Image
+### Removing Noise from Image

 Image noise is a random variation of brightness or color information in images and is usually an aspect of electronic noise.
 Removing noise from image improves its quality.

 ## Use Cases of Tesseract OCR

-It can be used to recognize documents, receipts, and street-signs etc. Let's go through all of them with example.
+It can be used to recognize documents, receipts, and street-signs etc. Let's go through all of them with examples.

 ### Documents